 Learning resources are copied in order to be able to reuse an old course structure for a new semester, for example.
 When copying a course, the structure, folder contents, HTML pages and group names (without group members) are copied.
 User data such as forum entries, group members, etc. are not copied.
-As the owner of a learning resource, you can determine (under "Access configuration") whether your learning resource can also be copied by other OpenOlat authors.
+However, user data such as forum posts, group members, etc. will not be copied.
 This way you get a completely reset course without user-specific data remains.

 It is best to create a course copy if you want to run a course repeatedly instead of just removing the people from the member list.
 This way, all entries in the assessment tool are also omitted and you get a completely cleaned course.

 A course copy can also usefully be created as a backup after the course has been completed and before the course begins.

 Copy with wizard

 With the help of the wizard, the elements of a course to be copied can be selected and thus a transfer for a new course run can be made even more effectively.
 The copy can be automatic or user-defined.
 In the case of the user-defined copy, the course objects to be copied can be selected and further settings can be made, e.g. with regard to member administration, certain course elements and other options.

 This function is only available for learning path course.

 Traditional courses and courses created before OpenOlat version 15 can be converted into a learning path course via this link.

 This function is only available for traditional courses.

 Export your learning resources as a ZIP file to keep a backup copy or to import the learning resource into another OpenOlat instance e.g. another educational institution for further use.
 Allowing a course copy for other authors is useful for course templates, for example.